W W W W World Wide Web Witness Inc. Home Page Contents Page for Volume What is New

 On the other hand, the Arminian*2 trend to expand the amplitude of His love into a deficiency of attainment, as if He paid for what is yet lost, is as bad if not worse.
 Here you have a flat contradiction of scripture, just as in the other case.
 No wonder they do war, have warred and presumably will war on and on.
 They are both wrong.
 It is as in a divorce: both parties may have sinned, each against the other and the truth, and without repentance what can be done ?
 So they separate.

-It is in this love that one works by suffering; and because it IS this love, so ample, so vast, so unrestricted but not unrestrained in its purity, then when one proceeds thus,
+and because it IS this love, so ample, so vast, so unrestricted

-it is indeed in fellowship with the Lord, a fellowship which the sufferings interpret
+it is indeed in fellowship with the Lord;

 and their fruit depicts, for it is Christ only who saves.

 Yet how could I convert anyone ?
 If a man ministers, it is God who commands the light to shine out of darkness (II Corinthians 4:6).
 It is the word of God which is presented which does not return void (Isaiah 55:1-11), and the power of the Holy Spirit in His threefold work (John 16:9-11), which converts.
 I for my part am no more ‘converting’ someone than is the one who flies with an atomic bomb, either creating it or making its power (Romans 1:16).
 He merely brings it to the place where it does what it is to do.
-With the glorious gospel of Christ however, one is making a far greater explosion of grace,that the worst bomb of destruction; for this grace is priceless, while that may be purchased for a few millions.
+With the glorious gospel of Christ however, one is making a far greater explosion of grace, than the worst bomb of destruction; for this grace is priceless, while that may be purchased for a few millions.

-Further, though Christ ALONE died for sins, a ransom (cf. Matthew 20:28), there is a spirit of service which endues this action, to which the Christian must come, and as Christ suffered to the most excruciating degree, in providing a redemption which hit the universe like a galaxy in collision with the earth, and its Milky Way, so the Christian may need to suffer in ways unthought of, though they could never begin to find equality with the suffering of God for man, in the form of a man, without sin and yet bearing its impact in order to dismiss it.
+Further, though Christ ALONE died for sins, a ransom (cf. Matthew 20:28), there is a spirit of service which endues this action, to which the Christian must come; and as Christ suffered to the most excruciating degree, in providing a redemption which hit the universe like a galaxy in collision with the earth, and its Milky Way, so the Christian may need to suffer in ways unthought of, though they could never begin to find equality with the suffering of God for man, in the form of a man, without sin and yet bearing its impact in order to dismiss it.

 Suffering now, for the purpose of seeking the application of His redemption by His word, this however is aptly dispensed with a liberality if required, that attests the One in whose name one comes.